pullhub/vscode-perl-debug/readme.md

 * `port` Number for port to listen for remote debuggers to connect to. *(Used only for remote debugging)*
 * `console` String to identify where to launch the debuggee
 * `debugRaw` Boolean to enable logging of raw I/O with the Perl debugger in an output channel
+* `debugLog` Boolean to enable logging of other debug messages in an output channel
+* `sessions` String to configure how child processes are handled

 ### Setup notes